-- Completed 100% of goals for invasive plant treatment (0.36 acres) in 2018. - Reduced human disturbance of marine turtle nesting by prohibiting beach driving at night (April 2018). - Assisted in management of the Amelia Island Critical Wildlife Area, to include working with FWC and Audubon Florida to post and monitor shorebird nesting areas. - Coordinated with the U.S. Army Corps of Engineers to conduct beach nourishment activities in the fall of 2018 and 2022. - Expanded educational signage pertaining to coastal habitat protection to improve interpretation of important shorebird nesting areas.
+- Completed 100% of goals for invasive plant treatment (0.36 acres) in 2018 and 12% (0.034 acres) in 2019. - Reduced human disturbance of marine turtle nesting by prohibiting beach driving at night (April 2018). - Assisted in management of the Amelia Island Critical Wildlife Area, to include working with FWC and Audubon Florida to post and monitor shorebird nesting areas.

+- Coordinated with the U.S. Army Corps of Engineers to conduct beach nourishment activities in the fall of 2018 and 2022. - Expanded educational signage pertaining to coastal habitat protection to improve interpretation of important shorebird nesting areas.